adhi1910/AdEase_ml_intern_task/README.md

 2. Part 2:
     - Extraction of text from the image using **Pytesseract**.
             - Pytesseract is an OCR tool in python for text recognition.
+            - **OUTPUT:** s
+                          s

+                          ERICSSON

+                          In India, Ericsson has
+                          trained more than
+                          21,000 young people
+                          in digital skills across
+                          40 Learning Centres

+                          Readmore > ne

     - Object detection from the image using pre-trained **mask r_cnn model**.
             - There are many deep learning model available for object detection like R-CNN, Fast R-CNN, YOLO, SSD, etc.
     - Logo and call to action image is cropped manually from the image using OpenCV.